AWSCloud05/gh-action-coures/README.md

-Repository containing all examples and notes for the GitHub Action course, This as been Edited.
+Repository containing all examples and notes for the GitHub Action course, This as been Edited once again.